- BUY TICKETS

 The Playhouse Touring Company is made possible by generous support from the Charles H. Dater Foundation, The Sutphin Family Foundation, KeyBank, Toyota Motor Engineering & Manufacturing N.A., Inc., and an Anonymous Donor.Scripps Howard Foundation Class Act!
 Program (Free Pre- and Post-Show Workshops)

 The Scripps Howard Foundation Class Act!
-Program is a free, single-session workshop (45 minutes to one hour) that uses drama activities to prepare students to see a Playhouse student matinee performance or outreach touring production.
-We also can work with students after they see a show to help them connect what they have seen to the curriculum.
+Program is a free, 45 minute pre/and or post show single-session workshop that uses drama activities to prepare students to see a Playhouse student matinee performance or outreach touring production.
+Post Show workshops help students connect what they have seen to the curriculum.
 These workshops engage students in a variety of activities that focus on the theme, plot or characters of the show.
 Activities may include writing, acting or improvising.

 These free workshops are made possible by generous support from the Scripps Howard Foundation.

-The Playhouse is pleased to launch an expanded School Workshops program in the 2016-17 school year to deepen learning through required reading and social studies subjects.
+The Playhouse is pleased to continue an expanded School Workshops program in the 2017-18 school year to deepen learning in core subjects through theatre.
 Each workshop is led by one of our trained arts educators.
-They use drama techniques and other arts-related activities to expand on the selected subject or book.
+They use drama techniques and arts-related activities to expand on the selected subject or book.
 The workshops underscore standards in the common core and provide a differentiated learning experience for your students.

-We offer three different styles of five-day workshops: Dramatic Interpretation, Experiential and Public Speaking.
-Workshops run in five sequential days beginning on Monday and culminating on Friday with a presentation or enactment day.
+We offer four different styles of five-day workshops: Dramatic Interpretation, Experiential, Public Speaking, and a new ESL Program.
+Workshops run over a five day period, culminating in a presentation or enactment day.

-Price: Through generous grants, we are able to offer these productions for $500.
+Price: Through generous grants, we are able to offer these workshops for $500.
 We have a limited number of subsidies for Title I schools.